 15 New Burlington Place, Mayfair, W1S 2HX

-This summer sees Shangri-La The Shard, London hark back to its Asian heritage with an authentic Singaporean immersion experience nodding to the 1971 opening of the group’s first hotel in Singapore.
+Shangri-La The Shard, London has harked back to its Asian heritage with an authentic Singaporean immersion experience nodding to the 1971 opening of the group’s first hotel in Singapore.

 Running until 28th September, the lobby and public spaces will be transformed with lush, leafy arrangements and blooming orchids reminiscent of Singapore’s Botanic Gardens.
 TĪNG restaurant is offering Cloud Forest afternoon tea, a fusion of Modern Asian flavours and traditional afternoon tea elements, while GŌNG’s mixologists have whipped up a new cocktail that is rich and refreshing to set the tone.